Oral Cancer Signs

 - Slurring during normal speech

-- Pain in mouth that does not seem to go away
+- Pain in the mouth that does not seem to go away

 - Earaches that persist and won’t go away